 Displayr creates an online choice simulator with the click of a few buttons.
 In this post I describe how to create a simulator, customize both its appearance and its calculations, and provide access to the simulator for others.

 Creating the simulator

 - Create a choice model of the conjoint using hierarchical Bayes (HB) or latent class analysis in Displayr (Insert > More > Choice Modeling).
 You can also do this in Q and upload the QPack to Displayr.

 A new page will then appear beneath the page that contains your model, and this page will contain your simulator.
-For example, one created for a study on the fast food market looks like this:
+For example, one created for on the chocolate market looks like this:

 Customizing the appearance of the simulator